choojun/sas/README.md

 Genetic algorithms are a computational technique, which is a metaheuristic inspired by the process of natural selection that belongs to the larger class of [evolutionary algorithms](https://en.wikipedia.org/wiki/Evolutionary_algorithm).
 They use biological concepts like genes, chromosomes, and fitness to create and improve solutions to optimisation problems.

+The pseudocode of genetic algorithm is:

+1. Initialization: Some possible solutions are created; very often these will have random values
+2. Evaluation: A fitness function scores each solution; the score will be a number that tells how well this solution solves the problem.
+3. The following steps are run until the requirement to stop is met:

+   3.1.
+Selection: Pick the solutions/individuals for the next iteration

+   3.2.
+Recombination: Combine the solutions picked

+   3.3.
+Mutation: Randomly change the newly created solutions

+   3.4.
+Evaluation: Apply the fitness function, see step 2.

+   3.5.
+If the requirement to stop is not met, re-start with the selection step.

 [P12b1.sas](https://github.com/choojun/sas/blob/main/P12b1.sas) How to perform [bilinear interpolation](https://en.wikipedia.org/wiki/Bilinear_interpolation)

 [P12b2.sas](https://github.com/choojun/sas/blob/main/P12b2.sas) How to perform [bilinear interpolation](https://en.wikipedia.org/wiki/Bilinear_interpolation) on unit square